 The decedent is clad in a pair of Hanes grey underwear.
-Underneath the body there are: a pair of blue, shorts and yellow shorts which have been previously cut by emergency personnel; a pair of blue Nautica shorts previously cut by emergency personnel.
-The shirt has two defects on the left side of the chest, each approximately $\frac{1}{2}$ and a defect on the lower left posterior aspect of the shirt also approximately $\frac{1}{2}$; the defects correspond with the injuries reported below.
+Underneath the body there are: a pair of blue, shorts and yellow shorts which have been previously cut by emergency personnel; a pair of blue Nautica shorts previously cut by emergency personnel; an Aeropostale long sleeved blue shirt which has been previously cut by emergency personnel.
+The shirt has two defects on the left side of the chest, each approximately 1⁄4" and a defect on the lower left posterior aspect of the shirt also approximately 1⁄2"; the defects correspond with the injuries reported below.
 A pair of black and red sneakers (an electrocardiogram lead pad is adhered to the bottom of the left sneaker) and one white and black sock are in a brown paper-bag brought to the office by Investigator Kent Smith.
 There is a slight amount of brown debris on the blue shorts and shirt.
 A grey metal hand-cuff is secured on the left wrist.